-Gross Site Area = 1.35 Ha, Current Use: Sports ground Availability: Currently N/A because of use as football ground
+Gross Site Area = 1.35 Ha, Potential housing capacity: 40 Current Use: Sports ground

+Availability: Currently N/A because of use as football ground

 Factor Assessment (including possible mitigating measures) Environmental quality Development would result in increased sewage pollution of the River Coln and areas downstream following heavy rainfall unless the capacity of the main sewage system is increased or, alternatively, an independent sewage system is installed.
 Biodiversity Site is greenfield bridge from edge of town into open countryside.
+Adjacent to BAP Woodpasture and Parkland Priority Habitat.
 Important trees and hedge on southern edge of site must be retained.
-Potential impact on SSSI lakes due to sewage pollution.
-Flood Risks (all types) Fluvial flood zone 1 but flow route into adjacent Lake 104.
-Borehole evidence of regular Ground Water flooding and likely difficulties with sustainable drainage.To avoid increasing risk of sewer flooding, improvements are required to the town's foul drainage system before any further significant housing developments are permitted to connect to it.
-Traffic Access from Cinder lane, narrow unmade private road.
-Poor visibility junction onto A417.
-Listed Buildings/Scheduled Monuments Close to Morgan Hall.
-Conservation Area Edge of Conservation area.
-Views/Visual Impact Development would have severe impact on views to south from Cinder Lane.
-Rural Character The site is a field extending into open countryside to the south and well screened by trees.
+Potential impact on SSSIs downstream due to sewage system capacity issue (as for all sites in Fairford) Flood Risks (all types) Fluvial flood zone 1 but flow route into adjacent Lake 104.
+Borehole evidence of regular Ground Water flooding and likely difficulties with sustainable drainage.
+To avoid increasing risk of sewer flooding, improvements are required to the town's foul drainage system before any further significant housing developments are permitted to connect to it.
+Traffic Access from Cinder lane, narrow unmade private road, has poor visibility junction onto A417.
+Concerns about capacity of alternative access via existing Bovis estate on increasingly busy stretch of road with multiple junctions in close proximity.
+Listed Buildings/Scheduled Monuments Close to Morgan Hall and would arguably affect the setting of this.
+Conservation Area Edge of Conservation area and would affect the setting of this.
+Views/Visual Impact Development would have a severe impact on views to the southeast from Cinder Lane and to the north and northwest from the ancient track and PROW (Fieldway) running to the south of the site.
+Rural Character The site is a currently a low intensity use including green space linking to open countryside to the south and well screened by trees.
 Land resources Present use as football field and camp-site (Caravan and Camping Club certified site).
-Open/Green Space Considerations Site is greenfield bridge from edge of town into open countryside.
-Public Rights of Way Important ancient track and PROW (Fieldway) immediately to south of site.
-PROW on Cinder Lane.
+Open/Green Space Considerations Site is currently a green space with sporting use and also provides a bridge from the edge of town into open countryside.
+Public Rights of Way Views from important ancient track and PROW (Fieldway) immediately to south of site and PROW on Cinder Lane would be impacted.
 Amenity Potential Present use as football ground is valuable amenity to the town.
 Community Bar and club house provide well-used social amenities.
 School access 1370m from Primary school, 1670m from Secondary school.
 Health access 600m from Doctors' Surgery.
 Distance to Town Centre 1100m from town centre, requires crossing A417.
 Employment access The site is within reasonable walking or cycling distance from the business park on London Road (900m).
 Commuting Horcott Rd Industrial Estate (1700m) would most likely be by car, via the town centre.
 Infrastructure None identified.